Moment magnitude scale developed after 1960 Chile earthquake

 The moment magnitude scale (MMS) measures the total energy released by an earthquake.
 It now supersedes the Richter magnitude scale which measures the height of a seismic wave.

-The two scales have similar magnitudes if the earthquakes are between 3.0 and 7.0.
+The Richter and moment magnitude scales have similar magnitudes if the earthquakes are between 3.0 and 7.0.
 For earthquakes in this range most news reports do not mention which scale has been used to determine the earthquakes magnitude.
 Seismologists studying large earthquakes report the size of the earthquake using the moment magnitude.

 Why the MMS was devised

 Scientists devised the scale using the moment magnitude after the 1960 Chile earthquake and the 1964 Alaska earthquake.
 The scale has many advantages over other earthquake scales which look at one type of ground motion.
 Scientists look at the total energy released by an earthquake to determine its moment magnitude.

 Seismologists have recently shown that the magnitude of an earthquake is proportional to the energy released by an earthquake.
 For instance, a magnitude 7.0 earthquake releases 1000 times more energy than a magnitude 5.0 earthquake.